yo6nam/OpusRelay/README.md

 Any other tool that can emit raw audio over UDP (GStreamer's `udpsink`, `sox`, a Python script using `socket`) works just as well.
-The `talker_start`/`talker_stop` detection (based on gaps between UDP packets) is designed for PTT-style traffic (svxlink, Asterisk with VAD) — for a continuous 24/7 stream, the "someone is talking" indicator fires once and essentially never returns to "stop"; this doesn't affect the audio itself, only that one visual indicator in the client.
+The `talker_start`/`talker_stop` detection (based on gaps between UDP packets) is designed for PTT-style traffic (svxlink, Asterisk) — for a continuous 24/7 stream, the "someone is talking" indicator fires once and essentially never returns to "stop"; this doesn't affect the audio itself, only that one visual indicator in the client.